getredash/redash/docs/datasources.rst

    43242343247-fjdfakljr3r2@developer.gserviceaccount.com).
 2. The query format is "DOC\_UUID\|SHEET\_NUM" (for example "kjsdfhkjh4rsEFSDFEWR232jkddsfh\|0")
-3. Alternatively, one can create a new Google Bigquery table using the Google Spreadsheet in question as a source, and then use Redash's Bigquery connector to query the spreadsheet indirectly.
-This way, the SQL used to query the spreadsheet (via Bigquery table) is far more flexible than the direct query of the type ("kjsdfhkjh4rsEFSDFEWR232jkddsfh\|0") mentioned above. (`BigQuery integrates with Google Drive <https://cloud.google.com/blog/big-data/2016/05/bigquery-integrates-with-google-drive>`__).
+3. Alternatively, one can create a new Google BigQuery table using the Google Spreadsheet in question as a source, and then use Redash's BigQuery connector to query the spreadsheet indirectly.
+This way, the SQL used to query the spreadsheet (via BigQuery table) is far more flexible than the direct query of the type ("kjsdfhkjh4rsEFSDFEWR232jkddsfh\|0") mentioned above. (`BigQuery integrates with Google Drive <https://cloud.google.com/blog/big-data/2016/05/bigquery-integrates-with-google-drive>`__).

 Python